 1. Are you offering payment terms?

-One of the biggest challenges of working with an industrial client base is that they often require payment terms.
+One of the greatest challenges of working with an industrial client base is that they often require payment terms.
 Payment terms give your clients 30 to 60 days to pay their invoices.
-They are a common way of doing business, and most large companies expect them.
+Payment terms are a common way of doing business, and most large companies expect them.

 Offering net-30 terms to clients is not a problem for most machining and metalworking companies.
 They can use their cash reserves to handle operating expenses until the invoice is paid.